-Disaster recovery (Continuity of Operation) plan.
+Disaster Recovery (Continuity of Operation) Plan.
 As part of your records management policy, include a disaster recovery plan that provides a series of detailed actions (including who is responsible for executing each step of the disaster plan) if a disaster should occur at the storage facility.
 Include the response procedures for multiple types of disasters (e.g., flood, fire, smoke and explosion).
 The goal of the plan should be to have the facility operational and the greatest number of records recovered in the least amount of time.
 Train staff members and practice the disaster recovery plan.
+The Pennsylvania State Archives provides templates and further guidance for disaster planning on its website.